Egidh/Electronics-and-IoT/RGB_Selector/README.md

 # RBG Selector
-The RGB Selector project is an embedded system application designed to control the color of an RGB LED using three potentiometers.
-The project is implemented on an ESP32 microcontroller and utilizes the FreeRTOS operating system for task management.
+The RGB Selector project is designed to control the color of an RGB LED using three potentiometers.
+This project is implemented on an ESP32 microcontroller (WROVER kit) and utilizes the FreeRTOS operating system for task management.

 This project could have been implemented without a microcontroller, but it served as a "test project" for me since it is my first project using microcntrollers and ESP-IDF framework.